 LE 2 - BUSINESSES SHOULD PROVIDE GOODS ABILITY THROUGHOUT THEIR LIFE CYCLE AND SERVICES THAT ARE SAFE AND CONTRIBUTE TO 1. des up to 3 of your products or services whose ign has incorporated social or environmental cerns, risks and/or opportunities.
-Not A Applicable 2.
-For each such product, provide the following deta etc.) per unit of product (optional): ls in re espect of resource use (energy, water, raw material (a) Reduction during sourcing/production/ distribution achieved since the previous year throughout the value chain?
-Not A Applicable (b) Reduction during usage by consumers (energy, water) has been achieved since the previous year?
-Not A Applicable 3.
-Doe es the company have procedures in place for sus tainal ole sourcing (including transportation)? (a) If yes, what percentage of your inputs was sourced sustainably?
-Also, provide details thereof, in about 50 words or so. place takes facto and work Company has process for Sustainable Sourcing in which goes beyond economic considerations and into account environmental, social and ethical rs.
+Not a Applicable 2.
+For each such product, provide the following deta etc.) per unit of product (optional): ls in r espect of resource use (energy, water, raw material (a) Reduction during sourcing/production/ distribution achieved since the previous year throughout the value chain?
+Not a Applicable (b) Reduction during usage by consumers (energy, water) has been achieved since the previous year?
+Not a Applicable 3.
+Doe es the company have procedures in place for sus taina ble sourcing (including transportation)? (a) If yes, what percentage of your inputs was sourced sustainably?
+Also, provide details thereof, in about 50 words or so. place takes facto and work Company has process for Sustainable Sourcing in which goes beyond economic considerations and into account environmental, social and ethical ors.
 The Company has a stated Environment Policy Health & Safety Policy.
-The Company continually s with its vendors and suppliers to reduce the onmental impacts of sourcing.
-4. the company taken any steps to procure goon munities surrounding their place of work? ds and d services from local & small producers, including (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors? the q Company works with small producers to augment uality, operational efficiency and design capability evendors.
+The Company continually so with its vendors and suppliers to reduce the commental impacts of sourcing.
+4. the company taken any steps to procure goon munities surrounding their place of work? ods and services from local & small producers, includin (a) If yes, what steps have been taken to improve their capacity and capability of local and small vendors? the c Company works with small producers to augment quality, operational efficiency and design capability e vendors.
 5. pro Does the company have a mechanism to recycle products and waste?
-If yes what is the percentage Company's endeavor in the following areas to ce/minimize environmental impact - <5% ecycling of products and waste (separately as %, 5-10%, >10%).
-Also, provide details thereof, bout 50 words or so. (a) E-Waste - All IT related disposal are done through E-Waste certified supplier who ensures safe disposal with minimal environmental impact. (b) Merchandise Vendors - As a matter of policy we increasingly work with vendors who have integrated facility for effluent treatment or subscribe to a common facility. (c) Products - We encourage re-use through donation (to NGO) or discount sale to third party where products are re-used and do not go to a landfill. (d) Product Packaging - We declare recycling details on product packaging and have process in place to recycle the same to the vendor.
+If yes what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
+Also, provide details thereof, in about 50 words or so.
+The Company's endeavor in the following areas to reduce/minimize environmental impact - <5% E-Waste - All IT related disposal are done through E-Waste certified supplier who ensures safe disposal with minimal environmental impact. (b) Merchandise Vendors - As a matter of policy we increasingly work with vendors who have integrated facility for effluent treatment or subscribe to a common facility. (c) Products - We encourage re-use through donation (to NGO) or discount sale to third party where products are re-used and do not go to a landfill. (d) Product Packaging - We declare recycling details on product packaging and have process in place to recycle the same to the vendor.

 PRI PRINCIPLE 3 - BUSINESSES SHOULD PROMOTE THE WELLBEING OF ALL EMPLOYEES 1.
 Total Employees 8009 2.
 Employees hired on Temporary/Contractual/ Casual basis 622 3.
 Permanent Women Employees 2770 4.
 Permanent Employees with Disabilities 49 5.
 Employee Association that is recognized by management No 6.
-What percentage of your permanent employees is members of this recognized employee association NA 7.
-Please indicate the Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment in the last financial year and pending, as on the end of the financial year.
+What percentage of your permanent employees is members of this recognized employee association NA 7. harassment in the last financial year and pending, as on the end of the financial year.